Hyperderivative power sums, Vandermonde matrices, and Carlitz multiplication coefficients: Introduction

 In \S\ref{S:Thakur} of the present paper we use~\eqref{E:newbracintro} on relating $\brac{a}{k}$ to hyperderivatives and Theorem~\ref{T:hypersum} on hyperderivative power sums to devise a new proof of Thakur's theorem.
 In addition to these ingredients the proof relies heavily on several identities for symmetric polynomials.

 The outline of the paper is as follows.
 After laying out preliminaries on the Carlitz module, hyperderivatives, and symmetric polynomials in~\S\ref{S:Prelim}, we use these objects to construct formulas for Carlitz multiplication coefficients $\brac{a}{k}$ in~\S\ref{S:Brac}.
 In \S\ref{S:Vandermonde} we investigate the connections between hyperderivatives and Vandermonde matrices as well as recall connections with a theorem of Voloch~\cite{Voloch98}.
 In \S\ref{S:Sums} we apply the previous techniques to prove formulas for hyperderivative power sums, and then we bring all of these results together in \S\ref{T:Thakur} to give a new proof of Thakur's theorem.
+Finally, in \S\ref{S:Anderson} we investigate formulas of Pellarin and Perkins and provide a new proof of Anderson's theorem.